conjure-cp/conjure/docs/essence.rst

 Unnamed domains
 ~~~~~~~~~~~~~~~

-Unnamed types are declared using the syntax given in `Declaring unname types`_.
+Unnamed types are declared using the syntax given in `Declaring unnamed types`_.

 An unnamed domain is denoted by using the name of the unnamed type.
 It does not take a list of ranges to limit the values in the domain, an unnamed domain always contains all values in the corresponding unnamed type.